Savoie-J/Star-Caller/README.md

 >Invoking this command will prompt you for a size[str], upon invocation it will return an ephemeral list of all stars in the table of the corresponding size.

 ![Find Size](images/find-size.png) ![Find Size Example](images/find-size_example.png)

 ---

+### Find-size-f2p

+`/find-size-f2p size:`

+>Invoking this command will prompt you for a size[str], upon invocation it will return an ephemeral list of all free-to-play stars in the table of the corresponding size.

+---